mono/md-website/developers/articles/publishing-an-addin.md

 In this example, the update rank of the add-in will be Important if the tag 'MySpecialTag' is defined, and Minor otherwise.

-There are two ways of difining update tags:
+There are two ways of defining update tags:

 -   Using the method: MonoDevelop.Ide.Updater.UpdateService.AddUpdateTag(tag)
 -   Defining an extension of the "/MonoDevelop/Ide/UpdateTags" extension point.
 Notice that this extension must be defined for an add-in that is already installed.
 For example: